Skip to content

 What protection is actually for

 Sometimes a hedge reduces the drawdown mechanically.
-Position pays off, you have liquidity, the math works out better.
+The position pays off, liquidity improves, and the math works out better.

-Often the deeper value is harder to pin down.
+Often the more useful function is harder to pin down.

-Knowing the hedge exists changes your relationship to the portfolio.
-It gives you permission to wait.
-It quiets the part of your brain that wants to act, and that can be the difference between holding through the bottom and doing something you'll regret for years.
+Knowing the hedge exists can change your relationship to the portfolio.
+It gives you a reason to wait.
+It makes the decision set feel less binary, and that can be the difference between holding through the bottom and doing something you regret for years.

 The part nobody wants to admit